amnuts/jwt-testing/README.md

 Then just access http://localhost:9001 to test it out.

-If you want to test out on different servers, change the `config.php` file.
+If you want to use different servers or ports, change the `config.php` file so that it matches where you have located the three different services.

 ### To generate keys